There’s no sugarcoating it:

 Of course, dealing with a loved one’s incarceration is definitely easier said than done.
 But there’s no need to go it alone, either.
 If (and, more likely, when) you find yourself in troubled times, reach out to friends and family members in your network who you can trust to support you however possible.

-(There are also a number of online support groups, such as Prison Wives App.)
+(There are also a number of online groups, such as Prison Wives Support Group.)